grange85/ahfow-www/collections/_posts/2007/2007-06-29-dean-britta-remix-rosebuds-maybe.markdown

 A live review of The Rosebuds on [Sonic Itch](http://www.sonicitchmusic.com/?p=670) throws this little snippet onto the end of the post...

-<blockquote><p>Keep your eyes and ears open for a remix recording of Night of The Furies being done by Portastatic, former Cure keyboardist Roger O’Donnel, former Luna members Dean Wareham and Britta Phillips, as well as other notables.</p></blockquote>
+> Keep your eyes and ears open for a remix recording of Night of The Furies being done by Portastatic, former Cure keyboardist Roger O’Donnel, former Luna members Dean Wareham and Britta Phillips, as well as other notables.

 More details when I have any